 We don’t want you to have to pay money to check out Roller Derby before you know whether or not it’s for you.
 We have loaner gear that you can borrow and we waive any practice costs for your first month.
 They only thing you need to provide to start is a mouth guard.

 Want to learn to Ref or be a Non-Skating Official (NSO)?

 Great!
-If you want to become a ref (aka Zebra), we need to make sure you can skate and learn the rules!
+If you want to become a skating official, we need to make sure you can skate and learn the rules!
 NSOs certainly don’t have to learn to skate, but you’re welcome to learn to do so as well!
-Either way, we want you to come to practices and learn from and with us.
-Illinois has an extensive Zebra community that loves to share opportunities with one another, and this bleeds over into NSO training as well!
-There are clinics to attend, guest ref’ing or NSO’ing at other bouts, etc. Every league is only as strong as its weakest link and there’s a very good reason the Zebras and NSOs are loved; you guys rock!!
+Either way, we want you to come to practices and become part of the derby community.

 How much time does roller derby take?

 Roller Derby can be a casual hobby or a cornerstone activity.
 Just like many things in life, many people find that you get back what you put in.
 Most of our skaters make at least 1 practice per week and train on their own outside of practices.
 But that’s not everyone.
 We have room for you whatever level of commitment you want to put in.
 We’re guessing that once you’ve tried it, you’ll love it so much that you’ll WANT to put in the time!